yanone/Yanone-GlyphsApp-Scripts/Contextual Kerning/README.md

 For faster access, create yourself custom keyboard shortcuts for at the very least `Activate Sequence` and `Save Sequence` (as these are the commonly used) for Glyphs.app in the Keyboard section of macOS’s System Preferences:

 ![](systempreferences.png)

+## Acknowledgements

+Thanks to Simon Cozens, Adam Twardoch, and Denis Moyogo Jacquerye for the discussion leading up to making this.